shivannis/xandr-docs-public/xandr-docs/articles/monetize/blanking-faq.md

 ## Why do we charge for blanks?

-Because it costs Xandr, money to run an auction and serve a blank, and our clients have the option of turning blanks on or off, we charge for the blanks the same as we would for a creative or PSA.
+Because it costs Microsoft Advertising, money to run an auction and serve a blank, and our clients have the option of turning blanks on or off, we charge for the blanks the same as we would for a creative or PSA.